KingCode/cursely/README.md

    same in both - this is a limitation, unlike native recursion where recurrent invocations represent a value and therefore can be reused anywhere.

+TODO: 1) DSL API currently working on recursely.core
+      2) add configurable memoization
-TODO: 1) use transient/native stack implementation
+      3) use transient/native stack implementation, or perhaps a faster data structure (tree? skip list?)
-      2) macro API
-      3) configurable debugging/audit/exception facility ; macro API.
+      3) configurable debugging/audit/exception facility.